maximbaraliuc/eloquent-javascript/chapter-05/README.md

 <details>
 <summary>Display hints...</summary>
 <p>

-Your solution might look a lot like the first half of the textScripts example.
-You again have to count characters by a criterion based on characterScript and then filter out the part of the result that refers to uninteresting (script-less) characters.
+Your solution might look a lot like the first half of the <code>textScripts</code> example.
+You again have to count characters by a criterion based on <code>characterScript</code> and then filter out the part of the result that refers to uninteresting (script-less) characters.

-Finding the direction with the highest character count can be done with reduce.
-If it’s not clear how, refer to the example earlier in the chapter, where reduce was used to find the script with the most characters.
+Finding the direction with the highest character count can be done with <code>reduce</code>.
+If it’s not clear how, refer to the example earlier in the chapter, where <code>reduce</code> was used to find the script with the most characters.
 </p>
 </details>